Can-Can (film): Plot

 In the Montmartre district of Paris, a dance known as the can-can, considered lewd, is performed nightly at the Bal du Paradis, a cabaret where Simone Pistache is both a dancer and the proprietor.
-On a night when her lawyer and lover François Durnais brings his good friend chief magistrate Paul Barrière to the café, a raid is staged by police and Claudine and the other dancers are placed under arrest and brought before the court.
+On a night when her lawyer and lover, François Durnais, brings his good friend, chief magistrate Paul Barrière, to the café, a raid is staged by police.
+Claudine and the other dancers are placed under arrest and brought before the court.

-Paul wishes the charges to be dismissed, but his younger colleague Philippe Forrestier believes that the laws against public indecency should be enforced.
-Visiting the café and pretending to be someone else in order to gain evidence, Philippe becomes acquainted with Simone and develops a romantic interest in her, but she is warned by Claudine that he is actually a judge.
+Paul wishes the charges to be dismissed, but his younger colleague, Philippe Forrestier, believes the laws against public indecency should be enforced.
+Visiting the café and assuming another identity to gain evidence, Philippe becomes acquainted with Simone and almost succeeds in tricking her into a bet to provide a list of policemen who she has bought off.
+As Simone is in the process of opening her safe to take out the list, she is warned by Claudine that Philippe is the judge who presided over her recent case.
+Though unable to obtain the evidence he was hoping to get, charmed by Simone, Philippe develops a romantic interest in her.

-Despite his attraction to her, Philippe proceeds with again raiding the café, and Simone is arrested.
-François attempts to blackmail Philippe with a compromising photograph in an effort to force him to drop the charges.
-However, Philippe had already decided to stop the case.
-He then shocks Simone by proposing marriage to her.
+Despite his attraction to Simone, Philippe again orders a raid on the café, and Simone is arrested.
+François attempts to blackmail Philippe with a compromising photograph, taken out of context on Philippe's visit to Simone's boudoir, to force him to drop the charges.
+However, Philippe had already decided to drop the case.
+Philippe then shocks Simone by proposing marriage to her.
 When François comes to visit her, she warns him that she will accept the proposal if he does not marry her himself, but he refuses the notion of ever marrying.
-Meanwhile, Paul tries dissuade Philippe from the marriage, believing such an arrangement would end his career, but Philippe ignores his advice.
+Meanwhile, Paul tries to dissuade Philippe from the marriage, believing such an arrangement would end his career, but Philippe ignores his advice.
 Conspiring to sabotage the engagement, Paul arranges a party for the couple aboard a riverboat, during which François gets Simone drunk and encourages her to perform a bawdy routine in front of the upper-class guests.
-Humiliated, Simone jumps off the boat and refuses to see Philippe again, writing to him that she cannot in good conscience become his bride.
+Humiliated at the guests’ reaction to her performance, Simone jumps off the boat and refuses to see Philippe again, writing to him that she cannot in good conscience become his bride.